Multimedia Nusantara University: Library

-The Library occupies an area of 600m2.
-UMN library has a collection of tens of thousands of course books, reference books, science texts, and magazines (domestic and foreign) - all equipped with RFID technology.
-The library also provides electronic services.
-E-journals such as IEEE and Proquest are available.
+Occupies an area of 600m2, UMN library has over 20,000 printed collection including course books, reference books, science texts, and magazines (domestic and foreign) - all equipped with RFID technology.
+The library also provides Knowledge Center, Discussion Rooms, Netflix services dan Reference Assistance.
+E-journals such as IEEE and Proquest are available, as well as the internally published journal such as Ultimart and Ultima InfoSys.

 Student Lounge

 Sports Facilities

 UMN's sports facilities include outdoor basketball and badminton courts and indoor soccer courts.
 These facilities are adaptable to various sports including martial arts, hockey, yoga, and more.

-Graduates and Notable People
+Graduates

 Multimedia Nusantara University has opened its new student's admission since the 2007 academic cohort.
 The inaugural lecture of the first batch was held on September 3, 2007, with the theme "Human Resource Development to Meet the ICT Era."
 In order to make the inaugural lecture a success, UMN invited guest lecturers such as Prof. Dr. Ir.
 Mohamad Nuh (Then Minister of Communication and Information), Dr(Hc) Jakob Oetama (Founder of Kompas Gramedia), Roy Suryo (Telematics Expert), Dra.
 Puspita Zorawar, M.PsiT (Communication and Psychology Expert).

 Initially, it opened 7 study programmes (Management, Accounting, Information System, Informatics, Computer Engineering, Strategic Communication, and Visual Design Communication), but in 2016 it opened 4 more programmes (Electronics Engineering, Engineering Physics, Architecture, and Film), 2 more in 2017 (Hospitality and Journalism), 1 in 2019 (Master of Technology Management), 1 in 2021 (Strategic Communication by Distance Learning), and one more (Master of Communication Science) in preparation to the total of 16 study programmes.